Volscente/cheat_sheets/machine_learning/Kubeflow/docs/kubeflow_docs.md

 ```

 **NOTE:** It will require a Cloud Storage bucket where to output the `output_json` with information about the pipeline's run execution exit status.

+# Features
+## Continuous Training
+A Pipeline execution can be conditioned to trigger under certain circumstances: the evaluation metrics surpass predefined thresholds.